jasonagnew/virtue/README.md

 Virute is super simple server setup.
 With one command you can create an app with git remote deployment, subdomain & MySQL database

-**Note**: Some of the LAMP set up is based the awesome https://github.com/fideloper/Vaprobash
+**Note**: Some of the LAMP set up is based the awesome [Vaprobash](https://github.com/fideloper/Vaprobash)

 ## Requirements

-Ubuntu 13.10.
+Ubuntu Trusty or Precise.
 Ideally have a domain ready to point to your host.
 It's designed for and is probably best to use a fresh VM.
 The installer will install everything it needs.

 Please ensure you have set up your ssh keys, like so: